 - Areas where there is a high level of current childcare provision versus areas with little current childcare provision

 The Ferndale cluster has been chosen as the Rhondda pilot.
 In this cluster, we are looking to test the impact of the offer on encouraging and supporting parents into employment.

 The Mountain Ash cluster has been chosen as the Cynon pilot.
 In this cluster, we are looking to test the impact of childcare demand on the travel to work routes – will parents choose childcare provision near their homes or on their way to their places of work.

 The Bryncelynnog cluster has been chosen as the Taf pilot.
 In this cluster, we are looking to test if the current childcare supply has enough capacity to cope with the predicted demand.

 The Ysgol Gyfun Rhydywaun cluster has been chosen as a Welsh medium pilot.
 This will allow us to test our capacity to deliver the Welsh medium childcare offer.

 To bring us in line with the other early implementers LA’s, we have now changed our pilot from school catchment areas to electoral wards.
+From April 2018, we have also extended the pilot to include additional electoral wards.
 The full list of electoral wards currently included in the pilot is below: